 © Eva Blue

-Montréal’s Chinatown or Quartier chinois is situated in the Ville-Marie borough.
-Chinatown occupies roughly one big block bordered by Saint-Dominique Street to the east, René-Lévesque Boulevard to the north, Viger Street to the south and Jeanne-Mance Street to the west.
-Most of commercial activity is concentrated along Saint-Laurent Boulevard and on de la Gauchetiere Street, which is a pedestrian-only zone.
-Each of the four corners of the district are marked by large, ornate paifang gates, ornamental archways that mark the entrances.
-In fact, Montréal has more paifang gates than any other Chinatown in Canada.
+Montréal’s Chinatown or Le quartier chinois is situated in the Ville-Marie borough.
+Chinatown occupies roughly one square block – Saint Dominique Street to the East, René Lévesque Boulevard to the North, Viger Street to the south and Jeanne-Mance Street to the West – four corners of which are marked by large ornate Paifang Gates (the most of any Chinatown in Canada.)

 © Eva Blue

-While it was first recognized as a tourist attraction in the late 1960s following Expo 67, the first real initiative to revive the area was the installation of a pedestrian mall on de la Gauchetière Street in the 1980s.
-This was followed by the construction of the Chinese Catholic Community Centre, low-rent housing complexes with reserved floors for seniors and low-income families, and the construction of the first all-Chinese hospital in Canada, the Montréal Chinese Hospital, in 1999.
+The first initiative to revive the area was the installation of a pedestrian mall on de la Gauchetière street in the 1980s.
+Followed by the Chinese Catholic Community Centre, low-rent housing complexes with reserved floors for seniors, and low-income families, and the construction of the first all Chinese hospital in Canada – The Montreal Chinese Hospital in 1999.

 © "May an Old Song Open a New World", Gene Pendon & Bryan Beyung - Photo by Eva Blue

-Located at the corner of de la Gauchetière and Côté, The Wing building is one of the oldest edifices in Chinatown.
-It was built in 1826 by James O'Donnel, the architect of the iconic Notre-Dame Basilica in Old Montréal.
-Over the years, the Wing building has housed a military school, a paper box factory and a warehouse.
+Located at the corner of de la Gauchetière and Coté streets, The Wings building may be the oldest building in Chinatown.
+Built in 1826 by James O'Donnel, the architect of Notre Dame Basilica in Old Montreal, the Wings Building has been a military school, a paper box factory, and warehouse.
 Wing Hing Lung (“Wings” for short) is known for their fresh noodles and were the first manufacturer to make bilingual fortune cookies!

 © Tourisme Montréal - Marie Deschene